 - Arena attendance is limited to 25% or less of full capacity.

-- School events for kindergarten through grade 12 have special face covering and social distance requirements.
+- Organized school events for kindergarten through grade 12 have special face covering and social distance requirements.
 More details »

 - Wash hands frequently and thoroughly with soap and water, or use hand sanitizer if soap and water are not available.
 Look for sanitizers with at least 60 percent alcohol.
 Warning: Avoid hand sanitizers containing methanol »